 During my research I noticed that the other’s sight is currently mainly hidden in the smartphone we are all too attached to these days: through social media and the constant bombardment of images we are confronted with every day, one’s own autonomous voice is forced into the background.
 In ‘INTERVENING AUDIO SPACE: My Self, the Other’ I want to question and challenge the forceful view of the other by using my own voice.
 During the live performance I am broadcasting my thought process for an undefined period of time by using a smart phone, exactly that in which the other voice(s) is hidden.
 It is an attempt to reclaim the machine.
 I ventilate my unedited thoughts about the context I am in at that exact moment.
 Where does the other’s voice begin and our own voice end?
 ‘INTERVENING AUDIO SPACE: My Self, the Other’ aspires to intervene in the abundant presence of the other’s voice.
 It is an attempt to reconquer and rediscover the autonomous voice.

-After my live performances, I create audio podcasts to generate that specific situation/context.
-The podcast and video material will be posted on this page soon.
+After my live performances, I create audio podcasts to generate that specific situation/context (sorry, only in Dutch).

 © Lisette Ros